7abushahla/Sony-Spresense-TFLite-Guide/README.md

 # Sony Spresense: Deploying TensorFlow Lite Models

 This GitHub repository provides a detailed guide for deploying TensorFlow Lite (TFLite) models on the Sony Spresense board.
 It includes information about setting up the environment, using the Spresense Arduino Package for TensorFlow, and optimizing for resource-constrained deployment.
-The guide is designed to be updated iteratively.
+This guide gives credit to **[@YoshinoTaro](https://github.com/YoshinoTaro)** for their Spresense Arduino Package for TensorFlow.

 ---